-And then there’s the not so average, Cheesecake Factory’s Carrot Cake Recipe.
-It has approximately: 1,510 calories, 84g fat, 600mg sodium, 179g carbs, 6g fiber, 129g sugars, 18g protein = 36 Weight Watchers Points!!!!
+And then there’s the not so average, Cheesecake Factory Carrot Cake Recipe.
+It has approximately: 1,510 calories, 84g fat, 600mg sodium, 179g carbs, 6g fiber, 129g sugars, and 18g protein.
 CRAZY.

-And though this is not an official one of weight watchers dessert recipes, it’s a great, low-calorie dessert that will satisfy the carrot cake lover in everyone.
+It’s a great, low-calorie dessert that will satisfy the carrot cake lover in everyone.

 - 2 cups whole wheat all-purpose flour

-- 1/2 cup sugar
+- ½ cup sugar

-- 1/2 cup brown sugar
+- ½ cup brown sugar

 - 2 tsp ground cinnamon